tldr-pages/tldr/pages/common/pgmenhance.md

 `pgmenhance {{path/to/image.pgm}} > {{path/to/output.pgm}}`

-- Select the level of enhancement:
+- Specify the level of enhancement:

 `pgmenhance -{{1..9}} {{path/to/image.pgm}} > {{path/to/output.pgm}}`